nibsirahsieu/SalvaPdfJsBundle/README.md

 ### Step 1: Installation using the `bin/vendors.php` method

-If you're using the `bin/vendors.php` method to manage your vendor libraries, add the following entries to the `deps` file at the root of your project file:
+If you're using the `bin/vendors.php` method to manage your vendor libraries, add the following lines to the `deps` file at the root of your project file:

 ```
 [SalvaPdfJsBundle]